Henri Myntti: Position

 He is a tall central defender who can also play as striker.

 International career

-Myntti was capped 12 times for the Finnish national under-21 team.
+Myntti was capped 12 times for the Finland national under-21 team.
 He also has caps at other youth levels.

 Personal life

-Myntti's grandfather, Stig-Göran Myntti, was a regular member of the Finnish national team in the 1940s and 1950s.
+Myntti's grandfather, Stig-Göran Myntti, was a regular member of the Finland national team in the 1940s and 1950s.
 His father was also capped at youth level.